Dragon boat festival information updated by Team Manager Mary Visser Kerr

 Our boat is now at Puslinch Lake.

-Location - just next-door (west) of Old Marina Restaurant
+Location - just west of burnt-down Old Marina Restaurant

 (click on link below to view Google map and select Puslinch address)